BritishBambi/ultimate-game-quiz/README.md

 ## Existing Features

+### Favicon

+At the top of the screen where the site tab is located, a favicon can be seen.
+This adds a subtle amount of design that uniforms the entire theme of the site

 ### Welcome Screen

 When the site is initially loaded the user is greeted with a simple heading and site description.
 This way the user isn't overblown with the quiz when they first enter the site.
 It also features a play button, which gives the user total control for when the quiz is loaded.
 There is also a high score button, when which pressed will take the user to the score screen, negating the need to complete the quiz first.
 The play and highscore buttons are fully interactive as well and highlights with a mouse pointer so the user can easily make out that it is a button.
 By using the blue background they also stand out immedietly when the page is loaded.